 Where: Filellinon 16, Athina 105 57, Greece

-Overlooking the National Gardens of Athens and the leafy promenades that surround it, the New Hotel is an elegant accommodation choice that sits just outside the centre of Plaka.
-New Hotel is a five-star hotel with a twist.
-The majority of its furnishings, walls, and interiors have been created using recycled or repurposed materials.
+This is a five-star property with a twist.
+The majority of the hotel´s furnishings, walls, and interiors have been created using recycled or repurposed materials.

-Edgy designs are prominent throughout the hotel.
+Edgy designs are prominent throughout.
 After a long day exploring Plaka, the hotel’s swanky rooftop Art Lounge Bar is one of the best rooftop bars in Athens, and a nice place to relax with a cocktail or two.